 Like most prescription narcotics, hydrocodone cessation can spark withdrawal symptoms, which may include:

 Symptoms last 5-7 days, in most cases.
-A medical detox program can shorten recovery times.
 Medications and therapy can soothe distress and reduce the risk of drug relapse.

-Hydrocodone is one of the main active ingredients in several common prescription painkillers, probably the most notable being Vicodin.
+Hydrocodone is the primary active component of several common prescription painkillers, including the widely available Vicodin.

 Hydrocodone products are the most commonly prescribed drugs in America, according to Consumer Reports .
-Because of their high incidence for diversion and abuse, not to mention addiction potential, hydrocodone products were moved to the more tightly controlled Schedule II Drug Enforcement Administration (DEA) classification after the Food and Drug Administration (FDA) completed a scientific review and requested the change in 2013.
+Because of the high potential for diversion and abuse, not to mention addiction liability, hydrocodone products were moved to the more tightly controlled Schedule II Drug Enforcement Administration (DEA) classification after the Food and Drug Administration (FDA) completed a scientific review and requested the change in 2013.

-Prescription narcotics are used to control chronic and high amounts of pain, although they also positively alter moods and can produce happy and euphoric feelings.
+Prescription opioids are frequently reserved for the management of chronic and/or significantly severe pain; in a dose-dependent manner, their use is also associated with rewarding, euphoric sensations.
 The National Institute on Drug Abuse (NIDA) reports that opioid painkiller prescriptions reached 207 million in the United States in 2013, and America consumes practically 100 percent of the world’s hydrocodone.

 Hydrocodone is an opiate drug that affects levels of dopamine in the brain.
 When an individual takes hydrocodone regularly for a length of time, the brain can become tolerant to the amounts taken, and in order to continue to feel its effects, more of the drug will need to be taken each time.
-Taking more hydrocodone at once may increase the brain’s level of dependency to the drug, however, and an addiction may form.
+Taking increasingly large amounts of hydrocodone may lead to the swift development of physical dependence, however, and ultimately, addiction.

-Almost 2 million Americans are considered to be dependent on prescription drugs, or dealing with opioid abuse, the American Society of Addiction Medicine (ASAM) reports.
+An estimated 2 million Americans struggle with a substance use disorder involving prescription opioids, the American Society of Addiction Medicine (ASAM) reports.
 One of the side effects of dependency and addiction is the onset of withdrawal symptoms when the drug leaves the system.

-Generally speaking, hydrocodone withdrawal will start between 6 and 12 hours after the last dose, depending on which specific drug the individual was dependent on.
+Generally speaking, hydrocodone withdrawal will start between 6 and 12 hours after the last dose, depending on which specific drug the dependent individual last took.
 Opiate withdrawal usually peaks within 72 hours and can last anywhere from a week to a month.
 Drug cravings and some of the emotional side effects may last longer than a month without the help and support of a mental health specialist.

-The amount of time an individual took hydrocodone, as well as the dosage amount and exact formulation of the drug may make a difference in the duration of withdrawal.
-The longer a drug is taken, the more dependent the brain is likely to be on it.
-Injecting or smoking hydrocodone may increase dependence faster than swallowing pills, which also affects the withdrawal timeline.
+The amount of time an individual took hydrocodone, as well as the average dose and exact formulation of the drug may make a difference in the precise withdrawal timeline and severity.
+The longer a drug is taken, the more likely that significant physiological dependence has developed.
 Some underlying medical or mental health issues may also change how long withdrawal will last, as the brain works to restore itself to where it was before hydrocodone was introduced.